code-troopers/android-betterpickers/README.md

 =======
 *For a demonstration of theming, see the `sample/` folder.*

-## Calendar Date Picker / Radial Time Picker
+### Calendar Date Picker / Radial Time Picker

-  1. Use attributes
+  1. Use attributes that allow you to customize pickers

         bpHeaderBackgroundColor     ::
         bpHeaderUnselectedTextColor ::